joshumax/joshumax.github.io/_posts/2018-01-19-building-wine-3-0-on-android.md

 ---
 layout: post
-title: Building Wine 3.0 on Android
+title: Building Wine 3.0 for Android
 category: general
 description: A guide on how to get Wine working on your Android device
 ---